Young Pioneers of China: History

 During the Cultural Revolution (1966–1978), the Young Pioneers Movement was temporarily dismantled.
 It was replaced by the Little Red Guards, who were the younger counterparts of the Red Guards, the implementers of the Cultural Revolution.
 The Young Pioneers Movement was restarted in October 1978.

+During the Chinese Civil War, the Young Pioneers in various warzones were developed on the basis of the anti-Japanese children's leagues.
+In areas governed by the Kuomintang, the underground Young Pioneers organization made positive contributions to the victory of the War of Liberation.

 The transfer of sovereignty of Hong Kong and Macau in 1997 and 1999 respectively has not seen the expansion of CCP organizations (except two small working committees in Liaison Office of HK & Macau) to those areas, including the Young Pioneers.

 Membership

+During the Cultural Revolution, and especially during the Mao Zedong era, joining the Young Pioneers was practically mandatory; although not mandatory today, it is still required in primary and secondary schools.
+However, the subjects taught are more about how Mao Zedong founded the country or how China rose.

-Young Pioneers consist of children between the ages of six and fourteen; upon reaching the age of fourteen, members automatically exit the Young Pioneers and may go on to join the Communist Youth League.
+Young Pioneers consist of children between the ages of six and fourteen; upon reaching the age of fourteen, members automatically exit the Young Pioneers and may optionally go on to join the Communist Youth League.

 Most elementary school students are Young Pioneers by the time they graduate from grade school.
 Most of the schools require students of the right age to become Young Pioneers.
-There were an estimated 130 million Young Pioneers in China, as of 2002.
+As of the end of 2024, the number of registered Young Pioneers in China was 113 million.
+Young Pioneers are immersed in CCP ideology and wear red scarves as a symbol of their commitment.
+Joining the Young Pioneers is seen as a normal part of growing up, a rite of passage, or a social expectation in China.